solarbirdy/NorthshoreBikeMap/README.md

 https://solarbird.net/blog/2024/06/17/contact-bikemap/

-**Latest Release 1.4.5 - December 13, 2024**
+**Latest Release 1.4.6 - January 28, 2025**

+* Removal of a bike store icon in Roosevelt and 84th
+* Addition of a "Difficult" label on Power Line Trail
+* Addition of fully-separated bike lane on 11th Ave NE from 47th to Ravenna, and on 12th Ave NE from Ravenna to NE 69th
+* Waterfront Trail: Yesler to Union now open
+* Eastlake from Fairview to John now has separated bike lanes, with more to come

+Previous releases:

+Changes with 1.4.5 (13 December 2024):

 * The full long-term remapping of Montlake Boulevard at SR-520 with the new bike/pedestrian bridge (opening ceremony **14 December**, was supposed to be finished on the 13th but is not but I'm going with it anyway; MEGAMAP only)
 * New Safe/Neighbourhood Greenway streets in northern Lake City (already open; Greater Northshore and MEGAMAP)
 * Improved bike lanes/partial off-street lanes in Redmond on 152nd Ave NE north of NE 24th St. (already open; MEGAMAP only)

-Coming in next release:

-* Removal of a bike store icon in Roosevelt and 84th, closing at end of year
-* Addition of fully-separated bike lane on 11th Ave NE from 47th to Ravenna, and on 12th Ave NE from Ravenna to NE 69th (nice)
-* Waterfront Trail: Yesler to Union now open
-* Eastlake: Fairview to John now have separated bike lanes, with more to come

-Previous releases:

 Changes with 1.4.4 (4 November 2024):